pauldoomgov/cheesewatch/README.md

-# Cheese Watch - Don't Move The Cheese
+# CheeseWatch - Don't Move The Cheese

 ![Global Cheese Positioning System](https://github.com/pauldoomgov/cheesewatch/workflows/Global%20Cheese%20Positioning%20System/badge.svg)

 ![Mouse minding its cheese](misc/mouse-with-cheese.png)

-Simple public information change monitor - Each task is run and the output is stored under the `results/` directory in the repo.
-The nest time the tasks are run the new output is compared to the old.
+**CheeseWatch** is a simple public information change monitor that performs a series of simple tasks on a schedule.
+The output of each task is stored under the `results/` directory in the repo.
+The next time the tasks are run the new output is compared to the old.

 If the result is different, the mouse gets very angry and notifications are sent.
 The next time the job runs it will expect whatever was returned